HBO’s The Gilded Age

 The Great Hall

-Much of the woodwork in the Great Hall and Dining Room was carried out by Daniel Pabst of Philadelphia.
-Trevor maintained close ties to that city and probably visited the Centennial Exhibition as did Charles Clinton, Glenview’s architect.
-The fireplace hardware and heating register grills for the house were purchased at the fair.
-The Great Hall also boasts a beautiful English encaustic tile floor by Maw and Co. and Minton fairy tale tiles designed by J. Moyr Smith.
+Much of the woodwork in the Great Hall and Dining Room was crafted by Daniel Pabst of Philadelphia.
+Trevor maintained close ties to that city and likely attended the Centennial Exhibition, as did Charles Clinton, Glenview’s architect.
+The house’s fireplace hardware and heating register grills were purchased at the fair.
+The Great Hall is also adorned with an English encaustic tile floor by Maw & Co., alongside enchanting Minton fairy tale tiles designed by J. Moyr Smith.

 The Parlor

-The Parlor was on the cutting edge of fashion, reflecting the British influence of not only Charles Eastlake but also designers William Morris and Bruce Talbert.
-In keeping with the tenets of the Aesthetic Movement, the room was designed as a whole ensemble.
-Wallpaper, ceiling stencils, textiles and furnishings created a rich layering of pattern, color, and texture.
-Highlights of this room include Meissen china figure groups and an Italian marble sculpture of Faust and Marguerite.
+The Parlor was at the forefront of fashion, shaped by British influences from designers such as Charles Eastlake, William Morris, and Bruce Talbert.
+Reflecting the principles of the Aesthetic Movement, the room was conceived as a cohesive ensemble, with wallpaper, ceiling stencils, textiles, and furnishings creating a rich tapestry of pattern, color, and texture.
+Notable highlights include Meissen china figure groups and an Italian marble sculpture depicting Faust and Marguerite.

 on-view-glenview-hbo-6